Moment (physics): Formulation

 where $\rho$ is the distribution of the density of charge, mass, or whatever quantity is being considered.

 More complex forms take into account the angular relationships between the distance and the physical quantity, but the above equations capture the essential feature of a moment, namely the existence of an underlying $r^n \rho(r)$ or equivalent term.
-This implies that there are multiple moments (one for each value of n) and that the moment generally depends on the reference point from which the distance $r$ is measured, although for certain moments (technically, the lowest non-zero moment) this dependence vanishes and the moment becomes independent of the reference point.
+This implies that there are multiple moments (one for each value of n) and that the moment generally depends on the reference point from which the distance $r$ is measured, although for certain moments (technically, the lowest nonzero moment) this dependence vanishes and the moment becomes independent of the reference point.

 Each value of n corresponds to a different moment: the 1st moment corresponds to n = 1; the 2nd moment to n = 2, etc. The 0th moment (n = 0) is sometimes called the monopole moment; the 1st moment (n = 1) is sometimes called the dipole moment, and the 2nd moment (n = 2) is sometimes called the quadrupole moment, especially in the context of electric charge distributions.